How to Develop Incredible Self-Discipline

 Extrinsic Motivation

-Extrinsic motivation is when we are driven by external desires and goals.
+Extrinsic motivation is when you are driven by external desires and goals.

-Those of us motivated extrinsically usually seek rewards or are looking to avoid punishment.
-Either way, the reason for performing an action is due to something outside of ourselves.
+When you’re motivated extrinsically, you usually seek rewards or look to avoid punishment.
+Either way, the reason for performing an action is due to something outside of yourself.

 Some examples include: